DiSSCo/dissco-core-deployment/release/README.md

 Releases are only created if `config.do_update` is set to `True`

+### DiSSCover Release

+For nearly all services, the image tag is the same tag as the commit tag on GitHub.
+We can use these image tags ( obtained from the AWS image store) to identify which commits we're comparing in the release notes, and to generate GitHub releases.

+The exception to this is DiSSCover, which pushes a slightly longer tag to GitHub.
+To identify the correct commits in GitHub, we call the GitHub `/tags` endpoint and match the DiSSCover image tag to the correct GitHub commit tag.

 ## 4. Deploying to Kubernetes

 Manually running the script `kubernetes_update.sh` will update the desired environment based on the updated deployment